radical-cybertools/SciStreams/README.md

  * add databroker interface to all functions

 File Structure:
+ * core/ : The backbone of the streaming pipeline.
+This could likely be its own library.
+    * streams.py : the streams library (from http://www.github.com/mrocklin/streams)
+    * dask-streams.py : the dask extension to the streams library (from http://www.github.com/mrocklin/streams)
+    * StreamDoc.py : the StreamDoc extension to the streams library
+ * utils/ : various utilities that don't fit anywhere else
+ * streams/ : all processes involving streams go here
+ * data/ : objects that handle data
+ * processing/ : functions/objects that process data
- * /interfaces : Everything in the code runs on `StreamDoc` objects.
+ * interfaces/ : Everything in the code runs on `StreamDoc` objects.
     External data must be converted to this format.
 All routines involving this conversion are found in folders in the `interfaces` folder:
     * /databroker : databroker data <-> StreamDoc conversions